asmidazulkifli/SalesAnalysis-with-Python/README.md

 ## SalesAnalysis-with-Python

-This repository contains the code and data files accompanying the video tutorial "Solving Real-World Data Science Problems with Python Pandas!".
 The dataset includes detailed information about hundreds of thousands of electronics store purchases, such as month, product type, cost, purchase address, and more.

 ### Project Highlights